 In July, 1966, the Reading Room property on Forest Avenue was purchased.
 The old building was removed and a new Reading Room was built and opened to the public on December 1, 1968.

 Since 1970, the church properties have been maintained and updated as necessary.
 An extensive remodeling of the church auditorium in 1972 added the central wooden beam, chandeliers, wood paneling and louver windows and shutters.
 The entire church was repainted and re-carpeted.
-This major project was completed on a “pay-as-you-go” basis and expressed the warmth, beauty, and love of its members.
+This major project was completed on a “pay-as-you-go” basis and expressed the warmth, sense of beauty, and love of its members.

 The Sunday School received a similar overhaul in 1978 with painting, decorating, new lighting, and reconfiguration of the entry, office, and classrooms.
 A second remodeling of the auditorium began in 1990 with new carpeting, new seat fabric, wood refurbishment, and a new sound system.
 Over the course of two years, updates were extended throughout the church.
 The Readers’ and Musicians’ rooms behind the podium, the ladies’ lounge and the foyer were all remodeled.
 The Clerk’s Office and Child Care Room were relocated, and the Bible Timeline was painted in the Sunday School.

-A major update to the Reading Room occurred in 1999.
+An update to the Reading Room occurred in 1999.
 New cabinets, furniture, lighting, and flooring were all installed, and the front room was reconfigured with an open layout.

 In 2010, air conditioning was installed for the Sunday School Room, Committee Room and the Clerk’s Office.
 Soon afterwards, new heaters were purchased for the church auditorium and a new sound system was installed.